Paying Off Your Mortgage: What To Expect

 Still, the day will come when you make that last mortgage payment.
 Usually, people pay off their existing mortgage in one of three ways:

-Let’s break down some common questions about the payoff process.
+Let’s break down some common questions about the process of paying off your mortgage.
 Parts of the process are the same for every lender, while other details are specific to Rocket Mortgage®.

 Paying off your mortgage isn’t complicated, but it’s not as simple as signing into your account and shelling out the balance.
-Title companies often require a payoff letter from the lender before transferring the deed to your name.
+Title companies often require a payoff statement, often called a payoff letter, from the lender before transferring the deed to your name.
+A mortgage payoff statement is a document that shows exactly how much money is required to pay off your mortgage.
 Depending on the circumstances under which you’ve paid off your mortgage, the process can take several days.

 If you’re paying off your mortgage on your own, you’ll need to call to request a payoff letter.
-The letter will have the exact amount you need to pay through whatever date you request.
-At Rocket Mortgage®, we’ll email or fax the letter back to you, so you may be able to pay off your loan the same day if you want.
+The lLetter will have the exact amount you need to pay through whatever date you request.
+At Rocket Mortgage, we’ll fax the letter back to you, so you may be able to pay off your loan the same day if you want.
+It’ll also be available in the Documents section of your Rocket Account.1

 The payoff letter lists the final payment amount, including interest and fees, such as the county recording fee or statement fee.
 The fee amounts depend on state and local laws and regulations along with how many times a payoff quote was requested.